1880 Republican National Convention: The convention

 The next morning, Conkling submitted a resolution that bound every delegate to support the party's presidential ticket.
 Conkling said that "no man should hold his seat here who is not ready so to agree."
 A voice vote was called, and the resolution received nearly unanimous delegate support.
 However, about a dozen or so delegates answered "no".
 Conkling was shocked.
 He asked, "[who] at a Republican convention would vote 'no' on such a resolution?"
 He then demanded a roll call.
 Most dissenters chose not to declare their disagreement on the record.
 Only three, all from West Virginia, voted "no", and they were showered with a "storm of hisses."
 Conkling then introduced a resolution to strip the three West Virginians of their votes.
 The West Virginians heavily criticized Conkling, prompting Garfield, who was sitting with the Ohio delegation, to try to settle the matter.
 He stated that the convention would be making a mistake by approving Conkling's motion, and asked for time to state his case.
 He went on to argue that the three West Virginians should not "be disenfranchised because they thought it was not the time to make such an expression [about a candidate]."
 He stated that "there never can be a convention...that shall bind my vote against my will on any question whatever."
-Garfield won the delegates crowd over.
+Garfield won the delegates over.
 Conkling did not take the defeat well and recognized Garfield's growing popularity by sending him a note which read, "New York requests that Ohio's real candidate and dark horse come forward."